Hercules and the Circle of Fire: Plot

 While walking through a snowy mountain top, Hercules finds a woman in the cold and goes to help her.
 He sees Zeus in a cave, and a rock closes over the entrance.
 The woman then calls out to him, freezes and explodes.
 Hercules wakes from a dream.

 The next day, Hercules and young man walk through a cave filled with corpses.
 They are all men from the young man's village; the witch who guards the Fountain of Youth killed them for their youth and strength.
 At the heart of the cave, they find a chained, old woman.
 Hercules is soon attacked by the man, who is actually a warlock.
 The warlock says that he will now have Hercules' strength.
 The two fight, and the warlock appears invincible, until Hercules notices a beating heart among the items in the cave.
 Hercules plunges a knife into the heart and kills the warlock.
 With the warlock now dead, the old woman reverts to her true form, that of a young woman.
 Hercules frees the woman from her chains and takes water from the fountain.
 The fountain then begins to boil and starts dissolving everything in the cave.
 Hercules grabs the woman and they leave the cave.
-Hercules thinks that the water will cure Chiron, a centaur he accidentally injured.
+Hercules thinks that the water will cure Chiron, a satyr he accidentally injured.